svalinn/DAGMC/doc/usersguide/uw2.rst

 Each MC code implements tallies, or scores, in very specific ways such that there is sometimes no equivalent to a tally you may be familiar with, code to code.
-However, there is a syntax to allow you to request scores on geomemtric elments, for example,
+However, there is a Cubit syntax to allow you to request scores on geomemtric elments, for example,
 ::
      %> group "tally:Flux/Neutron"